sahib/misc/debugging/slides.typ

   toolbox.register-section(commandmentText)
 }

+// ON HOLD:
+//
+// War-Story:
+//   - SIM Card issue in Taiwan: How the fuck does this even work.
+//   - UI-bug: Took ages to know where it came from.
+(That did not solve it)
+//   - Faulty Netzteil causing my Powerlan to be broken (or microwave)

 #slide[
   #comment(
     ```md
   Basically RTFM

-  War-Story:
+  Story: My health issues.
+I've read a lot of articles about medicine, digestion and papers.
+  In the end I knew enough to order a specific test myself that I could show my doc that was not cooperative until then.

-    - SIM Card issue in Taiwan: How the fuck does this even work.
+  Alternative: SIM Card issue in Taiwan: How the fuck does this even work.
-    - UI-bug: Took ages to know where it came from.
-(That did not solve it)

     ```
   )
   #commandment("Understand the system")